Google Chooses Saving Lives Over Profits In The Midst of Opioid Epidemic

 It all started when Facing Addiction, a nonprofit group that advocates for people struggling with addiction, received a grant from Google.
-This grant would theoretically help them buy ads promoting an educational and informational website providing information to individuals and families with an new resource hub technology to help them navigate addiction health service options in their community.
+This grant would theoretically help them buy ads promoting an educational website with a new resource hub technology providing information to individuals and families to help them navigate addiction health service options in their community.

 But when they tried to use the grant, Greg Williams, co-founder of Facing Addiction, working in conjunction with SEO and pay-per-click advertising expert, Greg Troche, found out quickly they were immediately priced out of the marketplace.
 As a nonprofit they couldn’t compete.
 “The bid prices for (search) words related to addiction had gotten so expensive that our group couldn’t pay as much as the for-profit treatment providers,” said Williams.
 “What’s worse, some of those treatment providers were not only misleading people, but they were doing the people searching for help more harm than good.”

-So they did a lot of research and collected news articles about what was happening and sent it Google.
+So they did a lot of research and collected news articles about what was happening and sent it to Google.
 And Google listened.
 And now Google is cracking down on dubious rehab ads.

 To understand how remarkable these events were you must understand Google AdWords.
 It’s a system that, according to Google, enables you to “be seen by customers at the very moment that they’re searching on Google for the things you offer.
 And only pay when they click to visit your website or call.”

-One journalist, Cat Ferguson, wrote an investigative journalism piece for The Verge that dug deep into the underbelly of these online marketing scams.
+One journalist, Cat Ferguson, wrote an investigative journalism piece for The Verge that dug deep into the underbelly of these online marketing schemes.
 Using Adwords for addiction treatment advertising, for example, the “customer,” usually a desperate person with substance use disorder, or a friend or family member, enters a search word for “drug rehabs near me,” or “alcohol detox,” expecting to get listings of the services offered by providers near them.
 And hopefully they get a phone number that connects them to a human being associated with a rehab, someone who explains what kind of treatment is offered, the price, whether they take their insurance or not, the length of the program, the credentials of the staff, and what kind of services are offered.

 But instead they would often end up in the middle of what has become one of the Internet’s most despicable, ubiquitous, and lucrative scams.
 The first ad they would see (and several hits thereafter) would typically lead to a toll-free number that wasn’t a rehab at all.
 And when they called that number, they’d be talking to a “representative” who, using high-pressure telemarketing techniques, might, at best, provide unreliable information and direct you to a far away rehab whose number and information had been “hijacked.”